indradb/indradb/README.md

 Applications are configured via environment variables:

 * `DATABASE_URL`: The connection string to the underlying database.
-Examples:
-    * For a postgres datastore: `postgres://user:pass@localhost:5432/database-name`.
-    * For a rocksdb datastore: `rocksdb://indradb.rdb`.
-This will store data in the directory `./indradb.rdb`.
 * `PORT`: The port to run the server on.
 Defaults to `8000`.
 * `INDRADB_SCRIPT_ROOT`: The directory housing the lua scripts.
 Defaults to `./scripts`.
 * `INDRADB_MAP_REDUCE_QUERY_LIMIT`: How many vertices to query at a time when executing mapreduce tasks.
 Higher values will consume more memory.
 Defaults to `10000`.